 Bike for Good

-As part of our commitment to responsible and sustainable management, we will partner with Bikes for Good, a fantastic charity based in Glasgow.
+As part of our commitment to responsible and sustainable management, we will partner with Bike for Good, a fantastic charity based in Glasgow.

-Bikes for Good seeks to enable people in Scotland to cycle as their mode of transport.
-As well as helping us run local bike tours for some of our students to get to know our great city, we will feature Bikes for Good in our teaching programmes and webinar series.
+Bike for Good seeks to enable people in Scotland to cycle as their mode of transport.
+As well as helping us run local bike tours for some of our students to get to know our great city, we will feature Bike for Good in our teaching programmes and webinar series.
 We will also invite staff and students to collaborate with them in a project and advisory capacity.